angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_create_page.md

 <a name="root-url"></a>
-### Constructing the OneNote service root URL
+### Constructing the Microsoft Graph service root URL

-The OneNote service root URL uses the following format for all calls to the OneNote API. `https://graph.microsoft.com/{version}/me/onenote/`  The `version` segment in the URL represents the version of Microsoft Graph that you want to use.
+The Microsoft Graph service root URL uses the following format for all calls to Microsoft Graph. `https://graph.microsoft.com/{version}/me/onenote/`  The `version` segment in the URL represents the version of Microsoft Graph that you want to use.
 Use `v1.0` for stable production code.
 Use `beta` to try out a feature that's in development.
 Features and functionality in beta may change, so you shouldn't use it in your production code.
 Use `me` for OneNote content that the current user can access (owned and shared).
 Use `users/{id}` for OneNote content that the specified user (in the URL) has shared with the current user.
 Use the [Microsoft Graph](https://graph.microsoft.com/v1.0/users) to get user IDs.

 <a name="permissions"></a>